Improper coloring of graphs on surfaces: Graphs of girth at least 7 on surfaces

 We now show that this coloring is indeed a $(0, K)$-coloring of $G$.
 For a vertex $v$ in $H$, the neighbors of $v$ that are colored with $k$ are partitioned into two sets $T_1$ and $T_2$ where $T_1\subseteq H$ and $T_2\subseteq M$.
 Consider a vertex $u\in T_2$.
 It follows from the definition of $S$ that $u$ is adjacent to a vertex $u_1$ in $M$ that is colored $0$.
 This vertex $u_1$ must have a neighbor $u_2$ in $H$, since $u_1$ is in $M$.
 Moreover, since $G$ has girth at least $7$, we know that $u_2\not\in T_1$ and for any two vertices $u,w\in T_2$, we have $u_2=w_2$ if and only if $u=w$.
 Therefore the number of neighbors of $v$ that are colored with $k$ is at most $|T_1|+|T_2|\leq |H|-1\leq K$.

 A vertex in $V(G)-H$ that is colored with $k$ must be adjacent to a vertex of color $0$, and thus has at most $K$ neighbors colored with $k$.
-It is easy to check that a vertex in $V(G)-H$ that is colored with $0$ does not have a neighbor colored with $0$.
+It is easy to check that no vertex in $V(G)-H$ that is colored with $0$ has a neighbor colored with $0$.
 Hence, we obtain a $(0,K)$-coloring of $G$, which is a contradiction.
 It follows that there are at least $K+2$ high vertices. \end{proof}

 We will use the discharging procedure laid out in Subsection~\ref{subsec:discharging}.
 For a vertex $v$ and a face $f$ of $G$, the initial charge is $5d(v)-14$ and $2d(f)-14$, respectively.
 The initial charge sum is $14g-28$ by Euler's formula.